rogerkeays/unchecked/README.md

     |        at rm (#20:3)
     |        at (#21:1)

-*Unchecked* is implemented as a compiler plugin and has no runtime dependencies.
+*Unchecked* is invoked as a compiler plugin and has no runtime dependencies.

 ## Quick Start